Bofuri: Maple Tree

-The main protagonist, who has just started playing NewWorld Online.
+A young girl who has just started playing NewWorld Online.
 Since she does not like to get hurt, she puts every skill point she earns into boosting her defense, allowing her to acquire new skills and level up simply by withstanding attacks.
 Even with her lack of gaming experience, Maple remarkably gains enough resistance to almost anything and seems to have innate luck in locating rare items, hidden dungeons, and unique quests and skills.
 This gives the game admins many headaches as they try to devise ways to slow her down; to which, her unorthodox methods overcome the developers' adjustments.
 In the first event, she becomes the third-ranked player after defeating over 2,000 players.
 During the second event, she finds a monster egg which later hatches into a turtle, which she names Syrup.
 Due to her high defense, she has been nicknamed "the Walking Fortress" by other players.
 She is the guild master of Maple Tree.